oscaramos/quote-generator/README.md

 # Quote Generator

-Generate an random quote and also share the quote on twitter
+Generate a random quote and share the quote on twitter

 # Motivation